-This multidisciplinary course addresses personal health and lifestyle choices.
-Topics include psychological health, nutrition, physical activity, ergonomics, dieting, obesity, drugs, sexuality, and death.
+This multidisciplinary course addresses personal health and lifestyle choices of university students.
+Topics include psychological health, nutrition, physical activity, the environment, dieting, obesity, drugs, sexuality, and death.
 Three credits.

 236 Foundations of Sport and Exercise Psychology

 This course provides an understanding of the basic concepts and principles of sport and exercise psychology, and how they apply to counseling, teaching, coaching, and fitness instruction.
 Three credits and lab.